 Confederate Casualties: 4,201 (408 killed)

+The Battle of Fredericksburg is tenth on our list of the bloodiest Civil War battles.
 On December 11, 1862 Union engineers began to push pontoon bridges across the Rappahannock river outside of the city of Fredericksburg in the Confederate state of Virginia.
 Union artillery had largely destroyed the old city of Fredericksburg, but the ensuing Battle of Fredericksburg on December 13 was a Union disaster.
 Unon General Ambrose Burnside’s hopes to get around Confederate General Robert E. Lee’s right flank (held by Stonewall Jackson) came to nothing because of poor execution, although the Union forces very nearly broke through.

 On the Confederate side, perhaps the greatest result of the campaign was that it sealed Lee’s position as the great military idol of the Confederacy.